MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

 ### Schema

-Color grading configurations are JSON files located in the "color_grading" directory in a resource pack, and must adhere to the following format:
+Color grading configurations are JSON files located in the "color_grading" directory in a resource pack.
+They must have the filename "color_grading.json", and adhere to the following format:

 ```json
 {